 Canasta was one of the most popular games half a century ago and it is still played in many parts of the world.
-It is a rummy style game.
-In this guide on How to Play Canasta, we have covered the game from the basics.
-So, a new player can also learn and play the game with the help of this guide.
-So, let’s start the guide on How to Play Canasta.
+It is a rummy-style game.
+Here is the guide on How to Play Canasta.

 Jokers and 2s are wild cards.
-So, it can be used to pair with any cards to form melds.
+So, they can be used to pair with any cards to form melds.

 The partnerships are determined by drawing the cards.
 Both decks are shuffled and placed in the center.
 All four players draw a card from that stack.
 The players drawing the highest card and the second-highest card are partners.
-Remaining two players form another partnership.
+The remaining two players form another partnership.

 For the purpose of making partnerships, the ranks of the cards from highest to lowest are Ace (A), King (K), Queen (Q), Jack (J), 10, 9, 8, 7, 6, 5, 4, 3, 2.
 And the ranks of the suits from highest to lowest are Spades, Hearts, Diamonds, Spades.
 Jokers are not valid.